-A Verbal Warning is an official notice to a student that a particular action or type of behavior is not in keeping with the standards and expectations of the University.
-Future violations may be cause for more severe disciplinary action.
+A Verbal Warning is an official notice to a student that a particular action or behavior has violated the standards and expectations of the University.
+Future violations will likely result in additional disciplinary action.

 Housing Status Advisory

 A Housing Status Advisory is an official notice to a student that a particular action or behavior has put their on-campus housing status in jeopardy.
 Future violations of University policies may result in a disciplinary room change, restrictions on housing selection, ineligibility to participate in a housing lottery, loss of campus residency, or more severe sanctions.